 A registry of every major study, report, and assessment conducted on the Sand River catchment since 1989.
 Made public, because rigour is earned in the record — not claimed in the pitch.

 The Sand River catchment is one of South Africa's most-studied sub-catchments.
-From the 1989 Hoxane Irrigation Scheme commissioning documents through the 1997 Pollard feasibility study, the WHiRL research programme of the 2000s, the IUCMA and DWS institutional assessments of the 2010s, and the November 2019 "Collapse of the Sand River" submission to DEFF — the diagnosis has been consistent, the authors credible, and the evidence unchallenged.
+From Romano's 1963 hydrology in the South African Journal of Science and O'Keeffe's 1985 conservation-status work at Rhodes, through the 1996 pre-impoundment studies and the 1997 Pollard feasibility, the WHiRL research programme of the 2000s, Riddell's 2011 wetland-rehabilitation PhD, the IUCMA and DWS institutional assessments of the 2010s, and the November 2019 "Collapse of the Sand River" submission to DEFF — the diagnosis has been consistent, the authors credible, and the evidence unchallenged.

 This page is the archive.
 Everything public, everything downloadable, everything attributable.
 If a claim appears anywhere on this site, its source is here.

-Scroll the timeline to trace how the science on the Sand River has evolved — from the engineered abstraction schemes of 1989, through two decades of peer-reviewed social-ecological systems research, to the registered carbon project that finally makes restoration financeable.
+Scroll the timeline to trace how the science on the Sand River has evolved — from Romano's 1963 hydrology and O'Keeffe's 1985 conservation baseline, through the 1996 pre-impoundment studies, the WHiRL programme of the 2000s, the wetland-hydrology work of the 2010s, to the registered carbon project that finally makes restoration financeable.

 The Hoxane Irrigation Scheme is commissioned under the former Gazankulu administration.
 The weirs, canals, and abstraction points installed in this period will — thirty years later — be the same infrastructure mapped in the 2019 Collapse submission.
 The engineering record begins here.